leogachimu/King_County_House_Sales/README.md

 Execution of the project involved the following:

 ### Data Understanding and Cleaning
-We explored the datasets to understand their schema, size, data types, and examine the presence of invalid or inconsistent data such as missing values, duplicates, placeholders, and outliers.
+I explored the datasets to understand their schema, size, data types, and examine the presence of invalid or inconsistent data such as missing values, duplicates, placeholders, and outliers.

 ### Data Transformation
-We transformed the data into DataFrames using the Pandas library in Python and we performed different transformations and analyses to suit.
+I transformed the data into DataFrames using the Pandas library in Python and performed different transformations and analyses to suit.

 ### Feature Engineering
-Based on the avaliable variables, we engineered new variables that would better suit our analysis and modelling.
+Based on the avaliable variables, I engineered new variables that would better suit my analysis and modelling.

 ### Data Analysis
-We analyzed the relationship between the most influential predictor variables and price, which is the response variable.
+I analyzed the relationship between the most influential predictor variables and price, which is the response variable.

 ### Hypothesis Testing
-We tested the statistical significance of the various findings from our analysis.
+I tested the statistical significance of the various findings from my analysis.

 ### Multiple Regression Modelling
-We build the best-fitting model for inferring the relationship between predictor variables and the response variable.
+I built the best-fitting model for inferring the relationship between predictor variables and the response variable.

 ### Data Visualization
-We used various visualization methods such as bar plots, histograms, and scatter plots to display our findings and facilitate interpretation.
+I used various visualization methods such as bar plots, histograms, and scatter plots to display my findings and facilitate interpretation.

 ### Data Interpretation
-We interpreted the various findings and visualizations to build a recommendation for a real estate agency.
+I interpreted the various findings and visualizations to build a recommendation for a real estate agency.

 ## THE FINDINGS
 ### 1. The relationship between weather season and sales performance

 ![Distribution of sales volume by month](https://github.com/leogachimu/dsc-phase-2-project/assets/122081776/68d8ca9e-0d1e-4ae6-b955-002a5aeb2ef0)

-Our analysis reveals that there is a significant variation in the volume of sales across the months in year.<br>
+My analysis reveals that there is a significant variation in the volume of sales across the months in year.<br>
 i.)
 January and February starts off the year with low sales of around **1,000 houses per month**.<br>
 ii.)
 The volume starts to rise in March, where it is about **1,500 houses**.<br>
 iii.)
 From April to July, the volume is about **2,000 houses per month**.<br>